nilspettersson/lwjgl_3D_framework/README.md

 ## Core functionality
 #### Game loop handling
 * The Game class should be inherited, this will controll the flow of the application for you.
 The Game class contains all functionality for this library.
+#### Scenes
+* You can create many scenes and switch between them.
+Every scene has its own entites, ligths and camera.
 #### Camera
  * There is a Camera that can be moved and rotated using functions in Game class.
  #### keybord Input